 - Resources will be clearly organised and labelled so that they can be accessed/put away independently by the children.
 Children should take pride in their environment and take responsibility for maintaining the tidiness of it. - Children are expected to keep the learning environment tidy and organised throughout the day.
 Before lunch and home-time, children should tidy up/ pack away and make the classroom neat and tidy for the next session. - Displays should be child-centred, creative and celebrate the learning process and not just 'finished products'.
-They will be used across all teaching sessions to reflect, consolidate and reinforce skills, language and vocabulary. - An ethos of risk-taking and pride in our own and each other's successes should be evident in the class.
+They will be used across all teaching sessions to reflect, consolidate and reinforce skills, language and vocabulary.
+Learning lines and walls should be updated regularly as a point of reference for children to draw upon and actively use when completing their learning activities. - An ethos of risk-taking and pride in our own and each other's successes should be evident in the class.
 Children should be willing to take risks and understand that we learn from our mistakes. - Encouraging independent self-care skills will build on the expectations from reception in terms of looking after belongings, organising personal possessions and using the toilet.